ftmsemu/making_a_dumb_hometrainer_smart/README.md

 buttons \"Left\", \"Right\" on my two handlebar drops (the blue ones) which act similar to this device as I don\'t have a real front wheel I could turn.
-This means again two more GPIOs to be used... oO I am running out of free GPIOs soon :-D Of course the handlebar will be wrapped with tape beforehand, the picture just shows some \"proof of concept\" implementation.
+This means again two more GPIOs to be used... oO I am running out of free GPIOs soon 😉 Of course the handlebar will be wrapped with tape beforehand, the picture just shows some \"proof of concept\" implementation.
 For drilling the holes into the handlebar I bought a metal drill set that I can use with my box column drill.
 I